Migrate WordPress Site Perfectly: The Definitive Guide

 What is WordPress migration?

 WordPress migration is the process of moving a WordPress site from one place to another.
-It can mean a few things:

-There isn’t one definition for WordPress migration.
-They are not exclusive either.
+It can also mean a mix of these things.
 You can move your site to a new host and want to change over to a new domain as well.

 🔥 Successful WordPress migration is to have a functional site at the end of the process.
 The site should work, the links should work, and all the media should work.
 With zero downtime.